naiba/solitudes/README_en-US.md

 ## Quick start

-1. your postgres database **must** enable `uuid` plugin
+1. exec this command under your postgres database to enable `uuid` plugin

     ```sql
-    CREATE EXTENSION IF NOT EXISTS "uuid-ossp" WITH SCHEMA public;
+    CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
     ```

 2. create a data dir